Adriano-7/Packman/docs/README.md

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-#### Switch Statements (probably delete this)
-There are switches used in direction and options.
-Possible refactor would be to add a Direction and/or Option Parent Class and add specific Direction/Option subclasses.
-For example, in the case of Direction, it would be easy to implement a method getNextPosition() for each Direction.
-As such, defining the direction would allow us to only call that method and not have to deal with conditional logic.
-The conditional logic (switches) would be substituted by polymorphism (refactor called Replace Type Code with Subclasses) However, this would result in a "class explosion" (too many classes), especially in the long run.
+#### MIDDLE MAN

 #### Data classes (ver relatório exemplo: justificação MVC)
 #### Large classes
-#### MIDDLE MAN
+Some of our classes contain a lot of methods (GUI interface and LanternaGUI) and others a lot of fields (Arena).
+In both of these cases, we judged it acceptable since these classes require them to fulfill their responsibility.
+However, to solve this, for example, for the GUI, it could be split into two (or multiple interfaces), each one having some methods.
+It doesn't seem crucial here.

-#### Long Parameter List and Data Clumps
+#### Long Parameter List (and Data Clumps)
-Examples of these code smells are in the constructor of Arena[INTRODUCE LINK HERE] and the createArena method in ArenaLoader[INTRODUCE LINK HERE].
+These code smells are present in the constructor of [Arena](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/75e768bd40ac5e823682b961cc6e197ae9c6cc9c/src/main/java/ldts/pacman/model/game/arena/Arena.java) and the createArena method in [ArenaLoader](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/75e768bd40ac5e823682b961cc6e197ae9c6cc9c/src/main/java/ldts/pacman/model/game/arena/ArenaLoader.java).
-These parameters are passed for dependency injection, so tests can mock them and verify method calls (and not produce sound while testing).
+These sound parameters are passed for dependency injection, so tests can mock them and verify method calls (and not produce sound while testing).
 A solution would be to bundle the SoundObservers given to Arena in an object.
 In fact, it would be a good solution, since the two examples given contain a repeating group of parameters (data clump).

+Another example of this code smell is on the [PlayerMovementStrategy](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/75e768bd40ac5e823682b961cc6e197ae9c6cc9c/src/main/java/ldts/pacman/controller/game/movement/strategy/player/PlayerMovementStrategy.java), in which we have 4 options that convert to directions.
+This is done mainly for readability purposes, but could also be solved in the same way as the other example.

 #### Feature envy (and message chaining)
 Due to the usage of the **MVC** architectural pattern, a lot of our controllers mainly access their models' "features".